Self-Help New Construction Program

 The Self-Help New Construction Program was created to assist eligible applicants who have the talent and ability to provide the labor to build their own homes, with IRHA providing the building materials.
 Participants in this program are required to build their new home in compliance with IRHA’s policy and NAHASDA.

-The applicant must have adequate foundation and four walls in place prior to receiving materials.
 The applicant will provide the labor needed to construct their new home.
 IRHA will be responsible for installing any mechanical and electrical materials.
 IRHA will inspect the construction of the new home while the work is being performed and upon completion to verify that the materials provided by IRHA were installed in the manner in which they were intended.

 This program is a forgivable grant program, meaning the funds do not have to be paid back to IRHA as long as the homeowner occupies the home in compliance with the binding commitment.

 - Applicant must have clear title to the land.

 - Once the home is complete it must be the primary residence of the applicant.

 - Once approved, participant has two years to construct the home.